Shopon-Hossen/ecommerce-api-drf/README.md

 python manage.py migrate
 ```

+ - `makemigrations` will initialize our migrations. kind a like pack everything up before going to trip.
+ - `migrate` will tell the database to changes.

 ### Create a Superuser (Optional)

 ```bash
 python manage.py createsuperuser
 ```

 Then do the following.
-(Email, password, reenter password)
+(Email, password, reenter password).
+You can access the Django built in admin dashboard [**Django Admin**](http://127.0.0.1:8000/admin/)

 ### Start the Development Server